-To view the class schedule, visit classes.uoregon.edu/.
-To review a course syllabus, contact Faculty Services at Allen 219 or sojcfacultyservices@uoregon.edu.
+To view the class schedule, visit http://classes.uoregon.edu.
+To review a course syllabus, contact Faculty Services at Allen 219 or email Faculty Services office at: sojcfacultyservices@uoregon.edu.

 Registration Procedures for Courses Requiring "Instructor Approval"

 You will need to request permission to register for many SOJC graduate courses.
 When you review the class schedule, be sure to note if the course description specifies "Instructor Approval required."